-The latest 'backward look' of steel purchased by the MOD in 2023 shows that almost £10 million of steel products that could have been purchased from UK suppliers were not, depriving the UK industry of a significant amount of investment which instead went to foreign companies.
-In addition, a significant £37.4 million of steel products, predominantly heavy plate, were purchased abroad - demonstrating a significant opportunity is being missed by the UK in not having our own domestic heavy plate mill facilities.
+The latest 'backward look' of steel purchased by the MOD in 2023 shows that almost £10 million of steel products that could have been purchased from UK suppliers were not, depriving the UK industry of a significant amount of investment, which instead went to foreign companies5.
+In addition, a significant £37.4 million of steel products, predominantly heavy plate, were purchased abroad - demonstrating a significant opportunity is being missed by the UK in not utilising our own existing plate capacity or investing in new machinery to enhance our existing offering.

-The Ministry of Defence 'forward look' 2023 pipeline showed that:
+The Ministry of Defence's 'forward look' 2023 pipeline showed that: